SgfdDttt/sara/README.md

 Scripts for experiments are under `exp`

-## BERT
+## BERT models
+All scripts involving BERT assume access to a GPU by default.
+You might need to modify the scripts accordingly, either to tell it which GPU to use, or to tell it not to use a GPU.

+### Regular BERT
 Scripts for BERT-based models will automatically download BERT-uncased and run the model.
 Just run, for example `./exp/bert_statutes_binary/script.sh`

-## Legal BERT
+### Legal BERT
 To run the experiment with Legal BERT, I'm providing the scripts as well.
 They are similar to the BERT scripts, except that they point to the Legal BERT model and tokenizer instead of ordinary BERT.

-## Feedforward neural models
+## Feedforward neural models and nonneural models
-Scripts can be found under `exp/???` and run like the above.
+Scripts can be found under `exp/???` and `exp/` respectively, and run like the above.
 You will need to specify which word embedding file you want to use.
 The word embeddings need to be specified one word per line, followed by its vectors entries.
 The first line is the number of vectors followed by the dimensionality.

 For convenience, I'm providing a filtered word2vec file under `dataset/word2vec.txt`